ST HELENA MOORINGS

 The Harbourmaster and Customs ofﬁces are on the upper ﬂoor of the large white building with a clock tower

 on the Wharf.
-The Police Station and Immigration ofﬁce are in the Grand Parade.
+The Police Station and Immigration ofﬁce are located in Coleman’s House.

 St Helena Tourism provides a range of information about the island and can assist visiting yachts with laundry, fuel and other requirements.
-The Tourist Ofﬁce is open 7 days a week and is situated at the top of Main Street.
-The Ofﬁce can be contacted on VHF Channel 8 or email on firstname.lastname@example.org .
+The Tourist Ofﬁce is open Sunday t0 Friday and is situated at the top of Main Street.
+The Ofﬁce can be contacted on VHF Channel 8 or email on email@example.com .

 A ferry service to and from the Wharf Landing Steps operates in James Bay Harbour and can be called on VHF Ch16.
-A charge of GBP 1.50/2.00 per person, per trip, is charged dependent on the time of day and is payable to the coxswain.
-Visitors are warned that the Wharf Steps can be dangerous for small tenders in conditions of swell and are advised to make use of the ferry service.
+A charge of GBP 2.00 per person, per round trip is charged dependent on the time of day and is payable to the coxswain.
+Visitors are warned that the Wharf Steps can be dangerous for small tenders in conditions of swell and are advised to make use of the ferry service, contact the Ferry Service 15 minutes in advance on channel 16.

 Pick up the mooring ring with a boat hook or by hand and nominate a crew member to rig another mooring line and thread it through the mooring ring.
 If you have used loops on the cleats for your lasso, bend on your permanent line with an ʻ0800ʼ.
 This